How do you keep your marriage strong?

-The Couple Empowerment Programme, which is based on their Catholic faith, taught Ms Koh, 36, and Mr Fok, 39, the importance of the spousal relationship.
+The Couple Empowerment Programme, which is based on their Catholic faith, taught Ms Koh, 36, and Mr Fok, 39, the importance of the spousal relationship and keeping their marriage strong.
 After the programme, they started to prioritise spending time together, going on dates and overseas trips.

 He says: “There were issues that we were not comfortable with, but which we had swept under the carpet.
 Husbands generally feel neglected when the kids come around.”